dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 Dafny contains two distinct ways to describe what might be stored in a machine word in other programming languages.

 * The `int` type denotes the unbounded mathematical integers.
+A subtype of `int` can be used to represent the subset of integers that can be represented in a machine word of width _n_.

 * The `bv`_n_ type denotes bit vectors of width _n_, which can be used to represent a subset of $2^n$ of the integers.

 Mathematical operations such as addition and multiplication are available for both types.
 Bit-wise logical and shifting operations are only available for bit vectors.
 The `as` keyword can be used to convert between integers and bit vectors, assuming that Dafny can prove that all possible values of the original type can be represented in the new type.
 However, this conversion is described, at the logical level used for verification, as a complex non-linear equation.
 Therefore, reasoning in which Dafny must consider the relationship between facts about a value represented as an integer and other facts about that value represented as a bit vector will typically be harder than when reasoning purely about integers or purely about bit vectors.

 For example, consider the following three lemmas.